spekulatius/laravel-commonmark-blog/README.md

 The goal of this package is to separate the blog content from the application while keeping the content hosted under the root domain (e.g. `project.com/blog` instead of `blog.project.com`).
 This is preferred from an SEO point of view.

 Maximal performance is achieved by avoiding rendering and passing content through the framework.
-The framework is only used to prepare and render the blog content.
-The rendered files are written directly to the `public/`-directory to avoid hitting the application entirely.
-This way, the blog achieves static-site performance levels.
+The framework is only used initially to prepare and render the blog content.
+The rendered files are written directly to the `public/`-directory to avoid hitting the application.
+Assuming correct server configuration, the blog achieves (near) static-site performance levels.

 For each file a directory with an `index.htm` is created to avoid additional server configuration.
 For example, the file `blog/my-article.md` would be stored as `blog/my-article/index.htm`.
-Most web-server are configured to serve these files directly.
+Most web-server are already configured to serve these files directly.

 With a focus on SEO, CommonMark is the logical choice: It is highly extensible allowing for any customization you might need to rank.
+There is also an [example repository demonstrating the blog](https://github.com/spekulatius/laravel-commonmark-blog-example) further.

-## Features
+## Core Features

 - Support of both articles and article-listing pages.
 The [example repo](https://github.com/spekulatius/laravel-commonmark-blog-example) shows how to.
 - **CommonMark**: [PHP CommonMark](https://github.com/thephpleague/commonmark) to support extensibility.
 By default, all `.md` files are converted to HTML files.
 The HTML files are stored in the `public/`-directory.
 Other file extensions such as `.markdown` are ignored.
-- **Frontmatter** can be defined as global defaults in [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php) and on a part-article basis.
+- **Frontmatter** can be defined as global defaults in [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php) and on a per-article basis.
 - **Assets** such as videos, images, etc. as well as any other files are copied over 1:1.

-There is also an [example repository demonstrating the blog](https://github.com/spekulatius/laravel-commonmark-blog-example) further.

 ### SEO-Enhancements